gwilku/jscan-docs/dodge/ram.rst

 8) Done: start the car, TPMS should be gone

-.. note:: RAM DT will not allow a threshold lower than 25 PSI.
+.. note:: RAM DT does not require (nor support) RFH Replace, and it will not allow a threshold lower than 25 PSI.

 EU Lights Conversion